NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **DHW: Water Heater Location**

 The location of water heater.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-water-heating-systems'>HPXML Water Heating Systems</a>) is used.
+If not provided, defaults based on the foundation type and presence of garage.

 - **Name:** ``dhw_water_heater_location``
 - **Type:** ``Choice``